waynegramlich/mini_raspberry_pi/README.md

 mini_raspberry_pi
 =================

-Raspberry Pi Mini-Shield to bridge a BusDuino to a Raspberry Pi.
+Raspberry Pi Mini-Shield to bridge a Raspberry Pi to a Busino.